 If you're on the hunt for a do-it-all DVD player, the Panasonic DVD0-S700 is a sure choice.
 The all-black design looks super sleek thanks to the reflective front and matte upper and will look right at home on your TV setup.
 It's pretty minimal too, weighing 2.4 lbs player and spanning 1.5 x 12.2 inches - ideal for fitting into smaller cabinet spaces.
 With play, pause, stop, and eject buttons all on the slimline device itself, the controls are easily accessible and intuitive to use.

-The Panasonic DVD-S700 DVD player is the do-it-all best of the best unit for your cabinet.
-This plays DVD discs from all over the world as it's totally region-free.
-It'll even upscale those discs to 1080p quality for use via HDMI.
-Support for Dolby Digital audio as well as a USB port for video, music and image file playback are really great features.
+The DVD-S700 plays DVD discs from all over the world as it's totally region-free, and it'll even upscale those discs to 1080p quality for use via HDMI.
+It's got a whole host of great features including support for Dolby Digital Audio as well as a USB port for video, music and image file playback.

 - Read the full Panasonic DVD-S700 DVD player review

 The best DVD player for ease of use

 The Sony DVP-SR510H is a super easy to use device that doesn't forego any useful features.
 The big appeal is the 1080p upscaling since Sony is well known for its image processing.
 It's able to take old, 480p discs and add in pixels to fill out to a 1080p display.
 The result is a high-quality image that avoids any obvious, jagged edges.